-Why and How I canceled my pCloud Account
+Why I canceled my pCloud Account

 My post today brings a different flavor compared to the posts I have written in recent times.
 That is, I am publishing neither a review, nor a benchmark.
 This post also marks the beginning of sorts for a new category I am adding to my blog: Cloud Storage.